RGonza1529/Nura/README.md

   Captures and logs any WebSocket-related errors that occur during communication.

 * **`transcribe:audio`**
   This is the first endpoint directly tied to the core functionality of the app.
 It is triggered when the client sends an **audio chunk** to the server.
+This is also where the main algorithm is implemented.
   The server expects this audio chunk as input, then calls an internal function to start the **transcription and translation process**.
 Once the transcription is complete, the server moves on to emit the results back to the client through the corresponding emit endpoints.

+  * **`language:data`**
+  Broadcasts host language settings to all end users.

+  * **`start-listening`**
+  Triggered when an end user selects a language to "listen" to.
+The primary function of this endpoint is to help keep track of which languages are actively being used.

+  * **`stop-listening`**
+  Triggered when an end user switches languages.

 ### Emit Endpoints